ameadows117/ameadows117/README.md

 I've mastered all Windows Operating Systems (95 and later); I am fluent in most Linux systems, and used a Mac twice (one was to look for jobs - I couldn't even open the browser, the last time was to [successfully] remove malware for a friend).

 My favorite thing to do is learn.
-If you have a project that you'd consider my skills for, send me an email at ameadows117@gmail.com with a link to your profile.
+If you have a project that you'd consider my skills for, send me an email (https://mailhide.io/e/nw8QmkeH) with a link to your profile.
 Additionally, if you want to mentor me; do the same - I would greatly appreciate it.